gcaferra/gcaferra.github.io/_posts/2024/2024-04-29-Stop-using-IConfiguration-to-configure-Services.md

 ---
-title: "Stop using IConfiguration to configure your Services"
+title: "Stop using IConfiguration to Configure your Services"
 tags:
 - dotnet
 - configuration